TristanCantatGaudin/rainbowprint/README.md

 and then go for `pip install...`

+To test in one line that it worked, you can type:

+	python -c "from rainbowprint.functions import rainbowprint; rainbowprint('This is a rainbow')"

 ## pyproject.toml

 This file contains some basic information about the package (e.g. name, version) but importantly lists dependencies (in the present case `matplotlib`, it will be automatically installed when you install `rainbowprint`) and the installation package (called a *build backend*) that `pip` (the *build frontend* tool) will rely on for the installation (here we chose `setuptools` as a build backend).

+## To do:

+* tests (at least import), pytest + workflow
+* notebook example + compile workflow